-The following procedures are to be completed at the meeting of June 22, 2020:
+The following procedures are to be completed at the meeting of July 13, 2020:

 - 1. The Mayor calls on staff for a brief staff report and City Council poses questions to staff as desired. - 2.
-The Mayor announces the public hearing was opened on June 8th and continued to June 22nd, and the City Council receives public comment. - 3.
+The Mayor announces the public hearing was opened on June 8th, continued to June 22nd, continued further to July 13th and the City Council receives public comment. - 3.
 The Mayor seeks a motion to close the public hearing after all testimony has been presented - 4.
 The City Council discusses the matter and arrives at its decision